CtrlK

 Progressive Disclosure

-The skill excels at progressive disclosure with a clear overview structure and well-signaled one-level-deep references to detailed files (CLI commands, OAuth flows, console app examples, API permissions, troubleshooting).
-References are clearly labeled with purpose descriptions and organized logically.
+The skill excels at progressive disclosure with a clear overview structure and well-signaled one-level-deep references to CLI commands, OAuth flows, console app examples, API permissions, troubleshooting, and SDK references.
+Navigation is easy with a dedicated References section and inline links throughout.
+Content is appropriately split between the overview and detailed reference files.

 3 / 3